cyberbotics/urdf2webots/docs/tutorial.md

 Alternatively, if you want to install from source, follow the instructions in the [main README](../README.md)

-## Creating the URDF from git repo (optional if urdf already available)
+## Get a URDF from a GitHub repository (optional if you already have a URDF)

 Example using this Kuka ROS repo: https://github.com/ros-industrial/kuka_experimental